Hamza417/Positional/README.md

 <br/>

 ## Translate
+This app has been as of completely translated in these languages.

+ * Bulgarian
+ * English
+ * Hindi
+ * Urdu
+ * French
+ * Czech
+ * Romanian
+ * Russian

-This app is currently only available in Bulgarian, English, Hindi and Urdu language.
-Contribute translating app into your native language on [Crowdin](https://crowdin.com/project/positional/)
+You can also contribute into translating the app in your native language on [Crowdin](https://crowdin.com/project/positional/).

 <br/>